aodhanlutetiae/openwhyd/README.md

 KNN
 returns a predicted score of a user U when s/he is faced with a song S. Not clear how it's to be exploited.

+I have tried and failed with some others:
+Frequent Pattern Growth, Association Rule Mining, Bayesian Personalised Ranking